ModMaster Manual - Troubleshooting

 "Invalid read count (XXX) - response would exceed max PDU size (XXX bytes)"

-The read request that you are attempting to send contains a count that is too large.
+The request that you are attempting to send contains a read count that is too large.
 The response would exceed the arbitrary limit on the PDU size.

-The read request that you are attempting to send contains a count that is too large.
-The response would exceed the arbitrary count limit (interpreted as a limit on the number of data bytes) imposed by the current Modbus specification.
+The request that you are sending contains a read count that exceeds the arbitrary count limit (interpreted as a limit on the number of data bytes) imposed by the current Modbus specification.

 "Invalid write count (XXX) - byte count (XXX) would not fit in a byte"

-The write request that you are attempting to send contains a count that is too large.
+The request that you are attempting to send contains a write count that is too large.
 The request would have to contain more than 255 bytes of data, and the byte count would then not fit into the single byte reserved for it in the request message.

 • If you think you should be able to send the request and you are using 32 or 64 bit registers, check that the Word Registers and Word Count settings are consistent with the slave.